 If I have a lanyard or other Hidden Disabilities Sunflower item, what's my next step?

 Wear the item anytime you want others to know that you have a hidden disability.
-At CVG, we’ve provided information to our employees about the program, including airline, restaurant, retailer and Transportation Security Administration personnel, to name a few.
+At CVG, we’ve provided information to our employees about the program, including airlines, restaurants, retailers and Transportation Security Administration personnel.

 Does wearing the lanyard give me access to expedited security screening?

 The Hidden Disabilities Sunflower does not entitle the wearer to anything other than identifying that you have a hidden disability and that you may need some assistance, help, or a little more time.
 It is not a pass to be fast-tracked through security, nor for any other benefit.

 Where can I expect others to recognize the lanyard?